EloiStree/HelloRC/HelloUnity3D/Workshop_ScratchToUnityXR.md

 - Learn to navigate in the Meta Quest OS and unlock the developer mode
 - Learn to create a branch of the Open XR client they coded into a native adaptation for Meta Quest 1-3
 - Learn what additional information they can use to set up an augmented room scale environment.
-- Learn a range of anchoring systems: guardian, triangulation, native anchor,
+- Learn a range of anchoring systems: guardian, triangulation, native anchor, room anchor...

- room anchored
 - Make a mini-jam where the level is anchored to the room

 ### XR, Native, Lynx R1: